 MDH 990's

 County expenditures and receipts must be posted in FMIS by July 8th using PCAs ending with a “K” which reference Fund 0098.
+NOTE: Fund 0098 transactions must net to zero.

 ENCUMBRANCES

 The Local Health Department Funding System Manual, Section 2080.06, under specific conditions, allows Local Health Departments to encumber funds; however, they must be recorded as an accrued expenditure in FMIS, by July 8th, by LHDs using FMIS.